Megscode/bank_test/READme.md

 ### Prerequisite setup:

-Clone this repo to your local machine and cd into it/n Run the command gem install bundle (if you don't have bundler already) and then bundle install\n Running the app
+Clone this repo to your local machine and cd into it Run the command gem install bundle (if you don't have bundler already) and then bundle install Running the app
 Launch IRB with the command irb